kode-git/NeMo/README.md

 ## Environment setup

 For an easy setup of the dependencies, build and run the image and servers from the Dockerfile or the respective directories following these steps.
-You must have 4 terminals to run correctly each component. <br>
+You must have 3 terminals to run correctly each component. <br>
-In the first one, you need to setup the express.js server with the following steps: <br>
-- <b>Step 1</b>: `cd server`
-- <b>Step 2</b>: `npm init` and `npm install -i express`
-- <b>Step 3</b>: `nodemon server.js`

-In the second one, you have to run the django server: <br>
+In the first one, you have to run the django server: <br>
 - <b>Step 1</b>: `python3 -m venv venv` or `python -m venv venv`
 - <b>Step 2</b>: `source venv/bin/activate` (Linux/MacOS) or `.\venv\bin\activate` (Windows)
 - <b>Step 3</b>: `pip3 install -i requirements.txt`
-- <b>Step 4</b>: `python3 manage.py runserver 9000`
+- <b>Step 4</b>: `python3 nemo/server.py`

 In the third one, you have to download and build some images about Rasa via Docker: <br>
 - <b>Step 0</b>: Type `docker network create jarvis-net`